For you

 - VisaBlue Card vs Skilled Worker Visa vs Family Reunion: the Indian view

-Salary thresholds, PR timelines, spouse work rights, and which residence path fits you.
+Salary thresholds, PR timelines, spouse work rights, Opportunity Card, freelancer permit, and which residence path fits your situation in Germany.

 - ArrivalAnmeldung: registering your address in Germany